piral-samples/pimon-portal/README.md

 If everything went well, the portal can now be accessed! 🎉

 The only thing you need is the backend services running locally.
-Run `npm start` and, once all processes have started, navigate to [http://localhost:3000](http://localhost:3000).
+Run `npm run start:be` and, once all processes have started, navigate to [http://localhost:3000](http://localhost:3000).

 ## Portal Accounts